 Option 1: In-House Transmission Rebuild

 Your original transmission is removed, completely disassembled, and rebuilt on-site.
-Every wear component β clutch packs, seals, gaskets, solenoids, filter β is replaced or inspected.
+Every wear component - clutch packs, seals, gaskets, solenoids, filter - is replaced or inspected.
 The rebuilt unit is reinstalled and road-tested.

 Cost in Chicago

-- Domestic cars (Honda, Toyota, Chevy): $1,800β$2,600
+- Domestic cars (Honda, Toyota, Chevy): Free estimate ->

-- Domestic trucks and SUVs (F-150, Silverado, Ram): $2,200β$3,200
+- Domestic trucks and SUVs (F-150, Silverado, Ram): Free estimate ->

-- German luxury (BMW, Mercedes, Audi): $2,600β$4,200
+- German luxury (BMW, Mercedes, Audi): Free estimate ->

 Timeline

-3β5 business days.
+3 - 5 business days.
 The transmission must be fully disassembled, parts ordered if not in stock, and reassembled carefully.
 Rushing a rebuild is how things go wrong.

 Best For